 Among myriad other things, you’ve got to:

-We can’t help you with all the little details, but we can help ensure that you set the new location up in such a way that you have perfect visibility into what goes on in each office, and solidifying the foundation to scale up quickly – at a minimal cost.
+We can’t help you with all the little details of growing a dental practice, but we can help ensure that you set the new location up in such a way that you have perfect visibility into what goes on in each dental office, and solidifying the foundation to scale up quickly – at a minimal cost.

-Once you have more than a single location, you face a variety of challenges:
+Growing dental practices with more than one single location face a variety of challenges:

 How will you access it all?